-The seventh son in a sharecropper’s family of twelve children, Campbell was born into hard times.
-From an early age he set himself apart with his proficiency on guitar, and by the time he was a teenager he was playing in his uncle’s western swing band.
+The seventh son in a sharecropper’s family of twelve children, Glen Travis Campbell was born into hard times, but he set himself apart from an early age with his proficiency on guitar.
+He was playing in his uncle’s western swing band by the time he was a teenager.

 By his early twenties, Campbell had moved to the West Coast.
-From October 1960 to May 1961 he toured as lead guitarist for the Champs, two years after they hit with “Tequila.”
+From October 1960 until May 1961, he toured as lead guitarist for the Champs, two years after they hit with “Tequila.”
 His first pop hit came in 1961 with “Turn Around, Look at Me” on Crest Records, and his first recording to hit the country charts was the 1962 Green River Boys single “Kentucky Means Paradise,” on which Campbell played guitar and sang.
 The group released only one album, Big Bluegrass Special, however, and Campbell remained largely unknown to the public.

 Throughout the early and mid-‘60s, Campbell poured his instrumental prowess into his own records, cutting several guitar-dominated albums, including two with dobro specialist Tut Taylor and the Dillards in an ensemble billed as the Folkswingers.
 His breakthrough came with John Hartford’s modern hobo song “Gentle on My Mind” in 1967.
-Though it only reached #30 on the country charts and #39 on the pop charts, the song struck a chord with listeners.
+Though it only reached #30 on the country chart and #39 on the pop chart, the song struck a chord with listeners.
 In 1990, in a testament to its abundant radio airplay, BMI named the song its fourth-most-played song to date.

-Campbell scored his first country Top Five in 1967 with “By the Time I Get to Phoenix.”
-In 1968 he gained his first Top Five pop hit with “Wichita Lineman.”
-Between 1967 and 1980 Campbell effortlessly straddled country and pop, racking up thirty Top Twenty country hits and nineteen Top Forty pop records, including the crossover smashes “Galveston” (1969), “Country Boy (You Got Your Feet in L. A.)” (1975), “Southern Nights” (1977), and his signature, “Rhinestone Cowboy.”
+Campbell scored his first country Top Five in 1967 with “By the Time I Get to Phoenix” and gained his first Top Five pop hit with “Wichita Lineman” one year later.
+Between 1967 and 1980, he effortlessly straddled country and pop, racking up thirty Top Twenty country hits and nineteen Top Forty pop records, including the crossover smashes “Galveston” (1969), “Country Boy (You Got Your Feet in L. A.)” (1975), “Southern Nights” (1977), and his signature song, “Rhinestone Cowboy” (1975).

-During the 1980s Campbell recorded for Warner Bros. and Atlantic, and he continued to have occasional Top Ten country hits.
+During the 1980s, Campbell recorded for Warner Bros. and Atlantic, and continued to have occasional Top Ten country hits.
 He lost commercial standing, however, as he dealt with substance abuse, three divorces, and a much-publicized tempestuous engagement to Tanya Tucker.

-In 1987 Campbell was signed to MCA’s country division by record producer Jimmy Bowen, with whom he had worked extensively on West Coast recording sessions in the 1960s.
-At MCA Campbell had Top Ten hits with “The Hand That Rocks the Cradle” (with Steve Wariner), “Still Within the Sound of My Voice,” and “She’s Gone, Gone, Gone.”
+In 1987, Campbell was signed to MCA’s country division by record producer Jimmy Bowen, with whom he had worked extensively during West Coast recording sessions in the 1960s.
+Before returning to Capitol in 1990, Campbell had Top Ten hits at MCA with “The Hand That Rocks the Cradle” (with Steve Wariner), “Still Within the Sound of My Voice,” and “She’s Gone, Gone, Gone.”
 In 1994, he published a memoir, Rhinestone Cowboy: An Autobiography, co-authored with Tom Carter.